 Japan’s population is aging and shrinking, leading to the abandonment of farmlands, houses and decreases in other intensive land uses, a challenging circumstance that nevertheless provides an opportunity for improving land use.
 The population of Japan increased substantially over the last century, increasing the risk of and public exposure to natural disasters.
 Evaluating past natural disaster risks therefore provides valuable information of adaptation strategies considered in Japan as well as in other countries.

-Given this background, the ECO-DRR Project sets two main goals: first, it develops methodologies to evaluate Eco-DRR multi-functionality and assess Eco-DRR by comparing multi-functionality between the past, the present and the future.
-Secondly, the Project supports Eco-DRR implementation through transdisciplinary collaborations with local communities, governments, insurance industry and other stakeholders.
+Given this background, the ECO-DRR project sets two main goals: first, it develops methodologies to evaluate Eco-DRR multi-functionality and assess Eco-DRR by comparing multi-functionality in the past, present and future.
+Secondly, the project supports Eco-DRR implementation through transdisciplinary collaborations with local communities, governments, insurance industry and other stakeholders.

 Three research components contribute to achieve the above two goals.